You may sign up for NC State engineering classes as an MES student or as a visiting student while still a Craven Community College (CCC) student.

 Department of Defense SMART Scholarship

 SMART is part of the National Defense Education Program.
-Students who are selected to participate in this program earn tuition and education expenses, along with cash awards ranging from $25,000 to $41,000 per year, depending on prior educational experience.
+Students who are selected to participate in this program earn tuition and education expenses, along with cash awards ranging from $25,000 to $38,000 per year, depending on degree level.
 Applications will be accepted until mid-December, with award notification occurring each spring.
 For additional information, please visit the SMART website.

 There is both local and Raleigh-based assistance available to MES veteran students.
 Veterans’ Education can answer many of your questions regarding items such as benefits, payments and residency.